AditiSharma85/DAPP2-CollegeRank/README.md

 College Rank Dapp

-This application using blockchain for Top Canadian MBA College Ranking.
+This application uses blockchain for Top Canadian MBA College Ranking.It uses Etherum blockchain to capture votes from Alumnis adding more credibility to the ranking and ensures no more than one vote per user.